jacobzhaoziyuan/jacobzhaoziyuan.github.io/_pages/includes/activities.md

 IEEE Transactions on Neural Networks and Learning Systems (TNNLS)\
 IEEE Transactions on Biomedical Engineering (TBME)\
 IEEE Journal of Biomedical and Health Informatics (JBHI)\
-Frontiers in Oncology\
+Medical Image Analysis\
 Neural Networks\
 Neurocomputing\
 Pattern Recognition\
 Neural Computing and Applications\
+Frontiers in Oncology\
+Computer Methods and Programs in Biomedicine (CMPB)\
 Information Processing and Management (IP&M)\
-Computer Methods and Programs in Biomedicine (CMPB)\
 Journal of Parallel and Distributed Computing (JPDC)